utkarshsaboo45/LegalNER/milestone_1/Project_Proposal.md

 ### 3.1 Named Entity Recognition

-For Named Entity Tags, we are looking to tag the following entities :
+For Named Entity Tags, we are looking to tag the following entities:

 `COURT_NAME` - type of a court (the Court of Appeal, the Supreme Court, the Provincial Court)